Skip to main content

 About one in ten people who get meningitis will die from it even if treated.
 College students are at higher risk of meningococcal disease because of close living quarters, coughing, kissing, etc. (Source: New York Department of Health)

-Check out the Meningitis B Student Hub!
+Check out the American Society for Meningitis Prevention's Student Hub!
 This online resource was created in collaboration with students across the country to make it easier to educate and advocate for Meningitis B prevention on college campuses.
 In this hub, find simple key messages to explain Meningitis B, education materials for download, sample presentations and even inspirational podcasts!
 A Meningococcal Vaccine can be life saving.

 HPV Vaccine